Te Pae Mahutonga – a kaupapa Maori Approach

 Online Support Nationwide

 We run the national all ages online infoshare and support forum Transgender & Intersex NZ – the largest peer-to-peer trans forum in NZ.
 T&INZ is open to all sex characteristic diverse and gender minority people, as well as supportive others in Aotearoa NZ.
 We are also available on firstname.lastname@example.org for one to one support.

 The Gender Centre Wellington – Community Drop-in

-The Gender Centre in Wellington city is our community drop-in, where people can come for information, resources, peer support, and assistance, to access our local programs such as the free legal clinic, to attend community events, volunteer, and more.
+The Gender Centre is our community drop-in in Wellington city, where people can come for information, resources, peer support, and assistance, to access our local programs such as the free legal clinic, to attend community events, volunteer, and more.

 Supportive Social Environments

 We a free monthly sober social event for trans and rainbow people and their friends and whaanau.
 We find these are much more effective than support groups at facilitating connections and fighting isolation.
 Further details are in our events calendar and on our blog in the main menu.

 We also run a variety of other social events, which reach out to specific populations of trans people that experience high levels of isolation or social exclusion.